kervven/kervven/README.md

 👋 Hello, I'm Kerven Kildhery Silva!

-🎓 Student of Systems Analysis and Development in the 4th semester.
+🎓 Systems Analysis and Development Student in the 4th semester.

 📍 From Recife, Pernambuco, Brazil.